Ménière's disease is an inner ear disorder that affects balance and hearing.

-The inner ear contains fluid-filled tubes called semicircular canals, or labyrinths.
-These canals, along with a nerve in your skull, help interpret your body's position and maintain your balance.
+Your inner ear contains fluid-filled tubes called labyrinths.
+These tubes, along with a nerve in your skull, help you know the position of your body and help maintain your balance.

 Other risk factors include:

-Attacks or episodes of Meniere's disease often start without warning.
+Attacks of Ménière's disease often start without warning.
 They may occur daily, or as rarely as once a year.
-The severity of each episode can vary.
+The severity of each attack can vary.

-Severevertigo or dizziness is the symptom that causes the most problems.
-People who have vertigo feel as though they are spinning or moving, or that the world is spinning around them.
+Severe vertigo is the symptom that causes the most problems.
+With vertigo, you feel as though you are spinning or moving, or that the world is spinning around you.

-Hearing loss may occur.
-Usually the hearing loss is only in one ear, but it may affect both ears.
+Usually hearing loss is only in one ear, but it may affect both ears.

 Other symptoms include:

 - Nausea and vomiting